funcionante/makerlab/_docs/developer/Network-installation-guide.md

 This guide explains how an installation of the network components of MakerLab can be accomplished.
-We suggest that this installation be done in a different machine than where the core components are installed and on a machine with good CPU performance and a lot of storage space.
+We suggest that this installation be done in a different machine than where the core components are installed and on a machine with good CPU performance, a lot of storage space and two network interfaces (alternatively create two virtual interfaces) and a lot of storage space.
 These instructions are also at the `network` repository, as well as the code to run everything.
 We also recommend that you perform this installation on a Debian Jessie machine, since it's the only distro where we guarantee full compatibility.

 ## Updates